 AVID at Von Steuben:

-This year we will have three AVID Elective classes.
-One 8th grade class, as a 2nd year class, one 8th grade class that is just beginning this year, and one 7th grade class that is also new to the AVID Elective class.
+This year we have two AVID Elective classes.
+One 8th grade class, as a 2nd year class, one 8th/7th grade class that is just beginning this year, new to the AVID Elective class.
 We are looking forward to moving the students closer to their dreams of college attendance and graduation.
 The three AVID Elective teachers will be:

 Patricia Fierce, at (email@example.com) who will have the 2nd year 8th grade students,